WebAssembly/spec/md-proto/WebAssembly.md

 | `else`      | `($T[$any]) : ($T[$any])`     | [B]      | 0x04   |

-The `else` instruction binds the control-flow stack top's [label] to the current position, pops an entry from the control-flow stack, pushes a new unbound [label] onto the control-flow stack, and then [branches](#branching) to the new label.
+The `else` instruction binds the control-flow stack top's [label] to the current position, pops an entry from the control-flow stack, pushes a new entry onto the control-flow stack containing an unbound [label] and the length of the current value stack, and then [branches](#branching) to the new label.
 It returns the values of its operands.

 **Validation Algorithm:**
  - The operand sequence is [merged] into the control-flow stack top.